Is Bullion Taxed in Canada? The GST/HST Exemption Explained

 Under the Excise Tax Act, the exemption applies to a "precious metal" in a specific sense: a bar, ingot, coin, or wafer of gold, platinum, or silver, at or above a minimum purity.
 The purities are exact, and worth getting right, because some sources state them wrong:

 If you've seen a page say gold needs to be 99.9%, that's incorrect.
 Gold and platinum qualify at 99.5%.
 Only silver needs 99.9%.
+Palladium isn't in the definition at all, so it's taxed regardless of purity.

 Purity matters, but it isn't the whole test, because form matters too.
 The metal has to be in a recognized investment form: a coin, bar, ingot, or wafer.
 For coins, that generally means government-issued legal tender.
 For bars, ingots, and wafers, it means recognized purity markings plus an issuer or refiner mark.
 A generic, unmarked private round is greyer than "it's .999, so it's fine," because the form and the markings are part of what qualifies a piece, not just the metal content.